bazelbuild/starlark/spec.md

 Unlike Python, Starlark does not allow a slice expression on the left side of an assignment.

-Slicing a tuple or string may be more efficient than slicing a list because tuples and strings are immutable, so the result of the operation can share the underlying representation of the original operand (when the stride is 1).
+Slicing a tuple, string, or bytes may be more efficient than slicing a list because tuple, string, and bytes values are immutable, so the result of the operation can share the underlying representation of the original operand (when the stride is 1).
 By contrast, slicing a list requires the creation of a new list and copying of the necessary elements.